Boston and Spalding

-The entry qualifications for the Level 3 Assistant Accountant Apprenticeship are five GCSEs at grades C or above (New GCSE grade 4 and above) including Maths and successful completion of the Level 2 AAT qualification (or equivalent).
+The entry qualifications for the Level 3 Assistant Accountant Apprenticeship are five GCSEs at grade 4 or above (Old GCSE grade C or above) including Maths and successful completion of the Level 2 AAT qualification (or equivalent).

 You will also need to be in a relevant job role.